Updated: Jun 7

-When you think of South America, you might imagine impressive glaciers, incredible jungles, extreme desserts, and stunning beaches, but South America is more and more putting itself on the wine radar for its quality wines.
+When you think of South America, you might imagine impressive glaciers, incredible jungles, extreme desserts, and stunning beaches.
+Still, South America is more and more putting itself on the wine radar for its quality wines.

 The wine region of South America is one of its best-kept secrets.
-If you are a wine lover, adding the South America wine region on your next trip is a great decision.
+If you are a wine lover, adding the South American wine region to your next trip is a great decision.
 The next thing to discover is when is the best time to visit South America Wine Country.

-Lying in the southern hemisphere, spring and summer last from September to February, while autumn and winter lasts from March to August.
-With the same seasons and similar climates, visitors to any South American wine destination should consider the same guidelines.
+Lying in the southern hemisphere, spring and summer last from September to February, while autumn and winter last from March to August.
+With the same seasons and climates, visitors to any South American wine destination should consider the same guidelines.

 When is the best time to visit South America Wine Country?

 The wine country in South America is concentrated in 3 countries: • Argentina has two major wine-producing areas: Mendoza and Salta. • The Santiago region of Chile • Uruguay